MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-data.md

 ### Checking refresh status and history

 In addition to failure notifications, it's a good idea to check your datasets periodically for refresh errors.
 A quick way is to view the list of datasets in a workspace.
-Datasets with errors show a small warning icon.
+Semantic models with errors show a small warning icon.
 Select the warning icon to obtain additional information, as in the following screenshot.
 For more information about troubleshooting specific refresh errors, see [Troubleshooting refresh scenarios](refresh-troubleshooting-refresh-scenarios.md).

 ![Refresh status warning](media/refresh-data/refresh-status-warning.png)